arclanguage/anarki/README.markdown

 Don't worry about "user break" or "error writing" messages.

 To customize News, change the variables at the top of news.arc.
+To change the port your server runs at, modify lib/run-news.

 Any interactive changes to the prompt will be reflected in the server.
 (Don't forget to add them to the .arc files as appropriate, otherwise they'll be lost